In swipe at Congress and DMK, Shah dubs them '2G, 3G, 4G' parties | Politics

 Further, aspirants can now write CAPF exams and NEET in Tamil, which was not the case when the Congress-led UPA, in which the DMK was a key constituent, was in power, he said.

-Expressing confidence that the BJP will return to power with 300 seats in the 2024 Lok Sabha polls, the Union Cooperation Minister wanted Tamil Nadu to return 25 NDA parliamentarians, and said some among them could be inducted in the cabinet as well.
+Expressing confidence that the BJP will return to power with 300 seats in the 2024 Lok Sabha polls, the Union minister asked Tamil Nadu to return 25 NDA parliamentarians, and said some among them could be inducted into the cabinet as well.

-Earlier in the day, Shah attended a meeting of the BJP's Tamil Nadu leaders, including its state president K Annamalai, in Chennai.
+Earlier in the day, Shah attended a meeting of the BJP's Tamil Nadu leaders in Chennai.

-At the meeting, he pitched for making a Tamil as Prime Minister in the future, party sources said.

-The BJP veteran, also its former national president, made the remarks at the closed door meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)